Varsha-Kulkarni/AdoptMe/README.md

 ## Features
 ### The app contains an overview screen that displays a list of pets, and a detail screen showing each pet's details.
-These screens use prepoulated dummy data and how to create different custom `Composable` functions.
+These screens use prepoulated dummy data and compose different custom `Composable` functions.
-- Use `Row` and Column` to arrange the contents of the UI, the style setting.
+- Use `Row` and `Column` to arrange the contents of the UI, the style setting.
 - Add `TopAppBar`
 - Use `Material` `Typography` to style the text
 - Use `elevation` to make the Cards stand out from the background